nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   (instead of skipping them sometimes as it was before).
 - Added optional `followSymlinks` argument to `setFilePermissions`.
 - Added a simpler to use `io.readChars` overload.
-- Added `socketstream` module that wraps sockets in the stream interface
+- Added `socketstream` module that wraps sockets in the stream interface.
 - Added experimental `linenoise.readLineStatus` to get line and status (e.g. ctrl-D or ctrl-C).